Megh01744/E-commerce_Funnel_Analysis/README.md

 ![ERD](https://github.com/Megh01744/E-commerce_Funnel_Analysis/blob/main/Google%20Merchandise%20Store%20ERD%20Diagram.png)

+## Python EDA & Visualization
+Exploratory Data Analysis was performed using Python to visualize key patterns across the dataset .Python was used to explore the SQL results in more detail and visualize the main patterns using (Pandas and Matplotlib).

+The full Python EDA notebook can be found [here](https://github.com/Megh01744/E-commerce_Funnel_Analysis/blob/main/Ecommerce_Funnel_EDA.ipynb)

+The analysis covered:

+- Funnel-stage distribution and overall conversion
+- Checkout and purchase performance by device
+- Top countries by completed purchases
+- Product categories by purchases and revenue
+- Category-level conversion rates
+- User segmentation based on lifetime value

+The analysis confirmed that the biggest drop occurs before checkout, while users who reach checkout show much stronger buying intent.
+It also highlighted differences in device performance, geographic purchase activity, product demand, and customer value segments.

 ## Executive Summary

 The dashboard provides a quick view of how customers move through the purchase funnel.
 The store recorded **666,071 add-to-cart events**, but only **38,604 users progressed to checkout** and **14,711 purchases were completed**, resulting in an overall funnel conversion rate of **2.21%**.